 By Gerald Walsh ©

-In fact, often the best candidate doesn’t get selected for an interview because they haven’t presented their resume in a way that makes their qualifications and experience stand out.
+In fact, often the best candidate doesn’t get selected for an interview because they haven’t presented their resume in a way that makes their qualifications and experience stand out to the reader.

 Is your name and contact information clear?
 You don’t have to include your civic address; just your email address and a phone number where you can be reached easily.